 3. Create a mealtime routine – how you eat is equally important

+Over eating or eating to fast causes stress and inflammation in the gut.
 To avoid putting pressure on your gut when you eat it is important to ensure all food is chewed properly and the body is in a calm, relaxed state.
-Digestion begins when you begin to chew.
+Digestion begins when you begin to chew and continues while the body is in a para-sympathetic (relaxed) state.
 If you are relaxed the body will begin digestion with less inflammation and better extraction of nutrients.
 Fast eating can lead to indigestion and gut inflammation, making the gut situation worse.
-Remember to breath, relax, chew, taste and focus on the food, not the television.
+Before eating, take 1 minute to stop, close your eyes, breathe from the gut and allow all your stressor to subside with each exhale.
+After this – relax, chew, taste and focus on the food, not the television.

 4. Choose quality over quantity

 In our culture we think that ‘quantity equals value’ and as a consequence many people eat almost twice as much as their body actually needs.
 For food portion guidelines see our Daily Planer here to give you your ideal portion sizes.
 One good idea is to use a smaller plate to avoid overeating.
 Smaller portions reduce your levels of oxidative stress associated with digestion, allow for a healthy gut and also provide better nutrient absorption from your food.
 For those recovering from CFS it is best to have 5 small meals per day rather than 3 big ones.